weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 #### Reliability

-It will be implemented as part of the business logic of pipeline controller.
+Pipeline controller will need to implement the fault tolerance and reliability features within its business logic per promotion strategy.
+For example, in the context of opening a pr against github, it will require to manage retries to recover from api rate limiting.

 #### Monitoring